adeadu555/ELK/README.md

     [Click Review & Create]
     [Create]

-Add a Virtual Network ELK-NET in a new Region from the Red-Team Resource group Next step is to add Virtual Network (a collection of virtual machines that can communicate with one another)
+B. Add a Virtual Network ELK-NET in a new Region from the Red-Team Resource group Next step is to add Virtual Network (a collection of virtual machines that can communicate with one another)

     Type -- Virtual network on Top bar